whzd/thesis/notes/notes.md

 **Evaluation Metrics for Text and Creation of Writing Tool for Sports Journalism** - Luís Correia

 *Flesch Reading Ease Score*

-The score ranges from 0 to 100, and the readability levels were maped to the scores.
+The score ranges from 0 to 100, and the readability levels were mapped to the scores.
 Higher values indicate better legibility, intelligibility and readability.
 The initial aim of this metric was to assess the legibility in educational texts.